 The RTCC is the local coordinating council for a 7-county rural area of northwest Colorado and strives to improve transportation coordination and options, especially for veterans, people with disabilities, seniors, and low-income adults.
 Participating counties include Eagle, Garfield, Grand, Jackson, Pitkin, Routt and Summit.
 Formed in 2010 as a result of the Rural Resort Region study, the RTCC identified a primary gap of transportation options available for travel across county boundaries to access healthcare and other critical services.
 The RTCC's efforts are focused on coordinating the existing public and private transit providers with health and human services professionals by promoting, enhancing and facilitating seamless access to transportation services through a coordinated system that is easily available to customers from anywhere in the region.

-While continuing to facilitate regional discussions with transportation and human service entities, RTCC currently has two main projects: the Mountain Ride Call Center which began in 2014, and the regional Non-Emergent Medical Transportation Billing project.
+While continuing to facilitate regional discussions with transportation and human service entities, RTCC currently has one main project, to bring safe transportation to our area of responsibility.